ledy-ccl/cs348-hw4/aux_readme_2.md

 - `statements_kb.txt`
 - `statements_kb2.txt`

-The provided tests use `statements_kb.txt`, and you may use `statements_kb2.txt` to generate your own tests.
+Some of the provided tests use `statements_kb.txt` while others add facts and rules to the KB from within the tests.
+And you may use `statements_kb2.txt` to generate your own tests.

 ## Your task